Thirsty South Asia's river rifts threaten "water wars"

 In Pakistan, the port town of Gwadar ran out of water entirely, forcing the government to send two naval water tankers.
 Some government flats in the garrison city of Rawalpindi have not had water for weeks, said the local press.

-India, as both an upper and lower riparian nation, finds itself at the centre of water disputes with its eastern and western downstream neighbours -- Bangladesh and Pakistan -- which accuse New Delhi of monopolising water flows.
+India, as both an upper and lower riparian nation, finds itself at the centre of water disputes with its eastern and western downstream neighbors -- Bangladesh and Pakistan -- which accuse New Delhi of monopolizing water flows.

 To the north and northeast, India fears the same of upstream China, with which it fought a brief border war in 1962.
 Beijing plans a series of dams over the Tsangpo river, called the Brahmaputra as it flows into eastern India.